deeplearning4j/deeplearning4j/recurrentnetwork.md

 layout: default
 ---

-# Recurrent Networks: An LSTM Tutorial
+# Tutorial: Recurrent Networks and LSTMs

 Recurrent nets are a powerful set of artificial neural network algorithms especially useful for processing sequential data such as sound, time series (sensor) data or written natural language.
 A version of recurrent networks was used by DeepMind in their work playing video games with autonomous agents.